Immigration & Citizenship are complex

-Your visa or citizenship application may be one of the most important thing you’ll do in life.
-Specialist legal advice – whether for a new application or one that’s been refused – can help you avoid costly pitfalls that can strain your life and patience.
+Your visa or citizenship application may be one of the most important things you’ll do in life.
+Specialist legal advice, whether for a new application or one that’s been refused, can help you increase your prospects of success, avoid costly pitfall and safeguard your rights & interests.

-A consultation will not only guide you in the right direction, it may also resolve your problem.
+A consultation will not only guide you in the right direction, it may also resolve your immigration or citizenship problem.

 By booking a consultation with Citizen Lawyer Limited, you expressly accept and agree to be bound by and comply with the terms and conditions contained herein.
 Citizen Lawyer Limited may change its Consultation Terms and Conditions, at its sole discretion, from time to time, and you agree to be bound by and comply with such Consultation Terms and Conditions as they may be modified.

 These terms and conditions of use apply solely to your consultation with Citizen Lawyer Limited and to your use of the content on our website.
 These Consultation Terms and Conditions do not alter in any way the terms or conditions of any other agreement that you may have with Citizen Lawyer Limited.
 If you are booking a consultation on behalf of any entity, you represent and warrant that you are authorized to accept these Consultation Terms and Conditions on such entity’s behalf, and that such entity agrees to indemnify you and the Citizen Lawyer Limited for violations of these and other Terms and Conditions that apply to our services.